John Palumbo: Asset management

 Palumbo is the principal of Bankruptcy Asset Management, a company which targets the acquisition of undervalued and unusual assets.
 In 2002, the company acquired the royalty rights for deceased Roots author, Alex Haley, and currently includes songs by Johnny Cash, Dwight Yoakam, and Tammy Wynette.
 Serving attorneys, CPAs, and bank trust officers, Palumbo consults on matters of bankruptcy, probate, and trust estates with banks.
-He serves in court as an expert witness for his knowledge in the liquidation and disposition of complex assets.
+He serves in court as an expert witness for his knowledge in the valuation, liquidation, and disposition of complex assets.

 Palumbo is a member of the National Association of Bankruptcy Trustees (NABT) and is invited regularly to their Spring Seminars and Annual Conventions as an expert speaker and panelist.
-He has written on the topic of recognizing value in items dismissed as worthless.
+He has written articles on the topic of recognizing value in items typically dismissed as worthless.
 Palumbo's articles have been featured in the official publication for the NABT, the American Bankruptcy Trustee Journal (formerly NABTalk).

+Real estate

+Palumbo serves as an advisor for commercial banks, private estate matters, and the U.S. court system in the administration of foreign asset analysis, valuation, and recovery.
+He is known as a “Global Bargain Hunter” for his experience in assessing the risk and viability of buying and selling real estate internationally.
+He is a speaker in the field, along with being a guest contributor to Live and Invest Overseas forums and The Expat Money Show.

-Executive Producer
+Executive producer

 Singing in Color

 In September 1998, Palumbo became Executive Producer and owner of the video documentary, "Singing in Color."
 The film "Singing in Color", directed by Bruce Weinstein, shows how music is a vehicle for the message of peace.
 It tells the story of the Chicago Children's Choir's historic tour of South Africa, including a personal visit with Nelson Mandela, in the summer of 1996.
 The film is sold at the choir's performances and proceeds support the operation of the choir.